RajeshShedolkar/notes/web3/Chapter00.md

 So this makes it economically unfeasible to create and validate a large number of fake blocks.
 We can then conclude that the utilization of mathematical and cryptographic functions in these solutions enables the establishment of a secure and decentralized network, which is the backbone of Web3.

+ creating decentralized apps (dApps) that run on the blockchain